-If your child is showing interest in the drums, it certainly doesn’t mean a kit is the only way to go.
-Something like this tom-tom drum can be just as fun and exciting.
+If your child is showing interest in percussion, it doesn’t mean a kit is the only way to go.
+This floor tom drum can be just as fun and exciting.

-A tom-tom drum is usually a larger drum, either placed on the floor or used as part of a kit.
-This particular drum is to be played on the floor.
+A floor tom drum is usually a larger drum that you place on the floor or use as part of a kit.
+This drum is designed to be played on the floor.

 The shell is made from “acousticon,” a material made of sawdust and resin.
-It gives the drum an “authentic” sound and it’s also decked out in a rainforest theme.
+It gives the drum an authentic sound.

-The drum head is pre-tuned and made from “Skyndeep” polyester material, which is just elastic enough to give it that great sound.
+The pre-tuned drum head is made from “Skyndeep” polyester material, which has just enough elasticity to give it that quality sound.

-Your kiddie can choose to either play it with their hands or use the sticks that come with the drum.
+Your rockstar can choose to play it with their hands or use the sticks that come with the drum.
 The company provides matching drums of other styles as well.